RobertoTjesse/Lowest-Astronomical-Tide/README.md

 		```
 		https://qgis.org/en/site/forusers/download.html
 		```
-	The Standalon installer will do for now.
+	The Standalone installer will do for now.

 	1.4 Follow this link to get BLAST
 		```